ajdavis/cluster-profile/README.md

 ## Profiling

 Run the `tail_profile.py` script from my repository.
 It connects to all the replica set members and sets the profiling level to 2 ("log everything") on the `test` database, and creates a [tailable cursor](http://docs.mongodb.org/manual/tutorial/create-tailable-cursor/) on the `system.profile` collection.
-The script filters out some noise in the profile collection--for example, the activities of the tailable cursor show up in the `system.profile` collection that it's tailing.
+The script filters out some noise in the profile collection&mdash;for example, the activities of the tailable cursor show up in the `system.profile` collection that it's tailing.
 Any legitimate entries in the profile are spat out to the console in pretty colors.

 # Experiments